Small permutation classes: Generalized Grid Classes

 It is useful to have several different perspectives of griddability, which require a bit more notation.
 Given a permutation class $\D$, we say that the permutation $\pi$ of length $n$ can be {\it covered by $s$ $\D$-rectangles\/} if there are (not necessarily disjoint) rectangles $[w_1,x_1]\times[y_1,z_1]$,$\dots$,$[w_s,x_s]\times[y_s,z_s]\subseteq[n]\times[n]$ such that \begin{itemize} \item for each $i\in[s]$, $\pi([w_i,x_i]\times[y_i,z_i])\in\D$, and \item for each $i\in[n]$, the point $(i,\pi(i))$ lies in $\displaystyle\bigcup_{i\in[s]} [w_i,x_i]\times[y_i,z_i]$. \end{itemize}

 For the third perspective, we say that the line $L$ {\it slices\/} the rectangle $R$ if $L$ intersects the interior of $R$.
 If $\R$ is a collection of rectangles and $\L$ a collection of lines, we say that $\L$ slices $\R$ if every rectangle in $\R$ is sliced by some line from $\L$.
+The rectangles we are interested in are always {\it axis-parallel\/}, meaning that each of their sides is parallel either to the $x$- or $y$-axis.
+(Others use the term {\it axes-aligned\/} for such rectangles.)